-You are much better off either purchasing products to deal with your room issues – or getting into a DIY mode and making some treatments with either rigid fiberglass or rockwool.
+You are much better off either purchasing products to deal with your room issues – or getting into a DIY mode and making some treatments with either rigid rock mineral wool or rockwool.

 In closing, once you have finally treated and fixed the modal (and non-modal) issues in your room – you will finally be able to do what it is you want to do most, make music and have fun.
 I hope you enjoy.